ballandt/avmath/README.md

 implementation was made.
 The Taylor-functions sometimes lack of speed and accuracy.

-the avmath project started on 22nd of March 2021.
+The first drafts of avmath are dated on the 22nd of March 2021.

 ---
 ## Features